Tilting modules over Auslander-Gorenstein Algebras: A bijection between classical tilting modules and support -tilting modules

 {\bf Acknowledgement} Parts of the work were done when the second author visited Nagoya in the year 2015.
 The second author wants to thank the first author for hospitality during the stay in Nagoya.
 He also wants to thank other people in Nagoya for their kind help.
 Parts of the results were presented in USTC, Tsinghua University, Anhui University and Capital Normal University.
 The second author would like to thank all the hosts there for hospitality.
+The authors thank the referee for useful suggestions to improve this paper.